Apple Cider Vinegar

 Common Mistakes

-• Treating apple cider vinegar as fully Allowed — the Limited classification means conditions or restrictions apply.
+• Treating apple cider vinegar as fully Allowed — the Limited classification means specific conditions or quantities apply.

 Better Alternatives